Thilosha/Thilosha/README.md

 My aspiration is to lead innovative geospatial projects that translate complex spatial data into practical tools for governments, industry, and communities, while mentoring the next generation of geospatial practitioners

 ---
-👨‍💻 I’m currently the Manager – Geospatial Solutions Division (Spatio SDS) at SULECO (Pvt) Ltd 🤝 I’m looking to collaborate on AI, Machine Learning & NLP research projects
+👨‍💼 I’m currently Manager – Geospatial Solutions Division (Spatio SDS) at SULECO (Pvt) Ltd
+🤝 I’m looking to collaborate on GIS, SDI, remote sensing, and geospatial decision-support projects
 💬 Ask me about GNSS/LiDAR workflows, GIS app development, and spatial analytics for asset and risk management